chembl/chembl_beaker/README.rst

 Where is it used?
 --------

-Beaker is used in `Clippy <https://github.com/madgpap/chembl_clippy>`_ project but can be used as a standalone web server as well.

-It can also be used as web service backend for `Marvin For Java Script <http://www.chemaxon.com/products/marvin/marvin-for-javascript/>`_ as it exposes methods compatible with it's webservice `specification <https://marvinjs-demo.chemaxon.com/latest/docs/dev/webservices.html>`_.
+It can be used as web service backend for `Marvin For Java Script <http://www.chemaxon.com/products/marvin/marvin-for-javascript/>`_ as it exposes methods compatible with it's webservice `specification <https://marvinjs-demo.chemaxon.com/latest/docs/dev/webservices.html>`_.
 To do this you need to configure marvin sketcher instance:

 ::